-The maximum power dissipation measures the power that is converted into heat that builds up within the unit.
-It contributes to the total heat generated in the space around the unit.
-It is used to determine the maximum number of fully loaded shelves per bay that does not exceed the maximum allowable power dissipation density in watts per square foot to comply with GR-63.
+Power dissipation measures the amount of power dispersed as heat by the H2TU-C-202.
+Power dissipation contributes to the ambient temperature surrounding the unit and is used to determine the maximum number of fully populated shelves that can be housed in an equipment bay without exceeding maximum allowable power dissipation density limits (in watts per square foot) as specified in GR-63.